wying3/how-to-run-tnf-cverifier-preflight-using-dci/README.md

    * Adjust resources limits/requests of CPU and Memory according to your application SIZE.
    * Test TNF Cert with 40 PODs, CPU reached 1200mc(1.2vCPU) and Memory had reached to 1Gi.
    * NodeSelector that allow kubernetes to deploy DCI container on specific node true/false.
-   * ImagePullSecret is enabled when you have a private registry server that need to autheticate.
+   * ImagePullSecret is enabled when you have a private registry server that need to be authenticated.

 ### Create Namespace and add SCC to SA user as priviledge
 ```diff